-When thinking about longboarding, for most people the first things that come to mind is cruising.
-If you’re considering getting into longboarding, chances are you plan to initially use your board to cruise around pleasant areas of your town.
+When one thinks about longboarding, for most people the first thing that come to mind is cruising.
+If you’re considering getting into longboarding, chances are you plan to initially use your board to cruise around pleasant areas around your town.

 What does it mean to cruise on a longboard?
 Cruising usually refers to riding a longboard in a relaxed and fluid way, slowly riding down a road or through city streets, roaming around for pleasure or to get from one place to another.

-Longboard cruising often refers to longboarding activities that are not specifically downhill, speed, or freestyle / trick focused.
-But learning how to cruise on a longboard involves different things for different people, depending on how and where you plan to ride your longboard.
+Longboard cruising sometimes refers to all longboarding activities that are not specifically downhill, speed, or freestyle / trick focused.
+However, learning how to cruise on a longboard involves different things for different people, depending on how and where you plan to ride your longboard.

-The following are 4 common cruising styles, listed in increasing order of agility and skills required :
+The following are 4 common cruising styles, listed in increasing order of required skills and agility :